JibbSmart/JoyShockLibrary/README.md

 **void JslSetTouchCallback(void(\*callback)(int, TOUCH\_STATE, TOUCH\_STATE, float))** - Set a callback function by which JoyShockLibrary can report the current touchpad state for each device.
 Only DualShock 4s will use this.
 This callback will be given the *deviceId* for the reporting device, its current and previous touchpad states, and the amount of time since the last report for this device (in seconds).

 **int JslGetControllerType(int deviceId)** - What type of controller is this device?
-  1. Left JoyCon
+  1. Left Joy-Con
-  2. Right JoyCon
+  2. Right Joy-Con
   3. Switch Pro Controller
   4. DualShock 4
   5. DualSense